jntsvalente/minimal-api/README.md

-# minimal-api
+# Minimal Web API with Dapper

- API project using Dapper in Minimal architecture
+A simple Minimal Web API with Dapper for lightweight and high-performance data access.